kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 ### Egress Traffic

-In enable IPv6 Pod routing to off-cluster destinations (eg. the Internet) the IPv6 Pod interface must be masqueraded before egressing the node.
-The [ip-masq-agent](https://github.com/kubernetes-incubator/ip-masq-agent) is dual stack aware and may be used to manage IP masquerading on dual stack enabled clusters.
+Kubernetes does not support using globally-reachable IPv6 addresses for Pods.
+If you have a Pod that uses IPv6 and want that Pod to readoff-cluster destinations (eg. the public Internet), you must set up IP masquerading for the egress traffic and any replies.
+The [ip-masq-agent](https://github.com/kubernetes-incubator/ip-masq-agent) is dual stack aware, so you can use ip-masq-agent for IP masquerading on dual-stack clusters.

 ### Provisioning a dual stack enabled cluster